wp-plugins/wp-spamshield/readme.txt

 16. Works in WordPress Multisite as well.
 17. Enhanced Comment Blacklist option.
 Instead of just sending comments to moderation as with WordPress's default Comment Blacklist functionality, with this turned on, anything that matches a string in the blacklist will be **completely blocked**.
 Also adds a link in the comment notification emails that will let you blacklist a commenter's IP with one click.
 18. No cost, no hidden fees. **Free** for **both Commercial and Personal** use.
+19. A truly plug and play replacement and upgrade for WP-SpamFree.
+(A far more advanced fork of WP-SpamFree with dramatically improved page load speed, security, and spam blocking power, by its original author.)
+It will import your old data from WP-SpamFree automatically upon installation and activation, and features you were using on your site previously such as contact forms and spam stats will continue to work without any changes to pages, posts, or theme.

 = Background =
 Before I developed this plugin, our team and clients experienced the same frustration you do with comment spam on your WordPress blog.
 Every blog we manage had comment moderation enabled and various other anti-spam plugins installed, but we still had a ton of comments tagged as spam in the spam queue that we had to sort through.
 This wasted a lot of valuable time, and we all know, time is money.
 We needed a solution.